vmx/conference-tools/youtube/README.md

      You need to have [`mistune`] installed in order to use it.
 It's a command line utility as well as a library that exports `YouTubeRenderer` which can be used by `mistune`.
  - [get-token.py]: Tool to get a YouTube token in order to upload files.
 It requires a client secret JSON file.
 Detailed steps on how to generate such a file can be found at the top of the source file.
  - [upload-video.py]: Tool to upload a video to YouTube once you have a valid access token.
+ - [pipe-each-line.py]: Tool to process a list of videos you'd like to upload.

 For ease of use a `requirements.txt` is provided that install all dependencies that are needed for any of the scripts.
 So before you execute any of them you can create a virtualenv with everything you need: